Caerwys Rectory

 Caerwys Rectory is a late Georgian house in Caerwys, Flintshire in northeast Wales.
 It is a listed building.
 It is a 3-bay house of 2 storeys with an attic.
-In the 1920s a verandah and bay windows were added.
+In the 1920s a veranda and bay windows were added.
 Caerwys Rectory was the birthplace of the antiquary Angharad Llwyd (1780–1866), daughter of the rector John Llwyd (1733–93).